bufbuild/plugins/CONTRIBUTING.md

     It is recommended to leave this off (the plugin will depend on the latest revision at time of publishing).
 * `registry`: Configuration to enable a plugin for use with Generated SDKs.
   Must specify one of `go`, `npm`, `maven`, `python`, or `swift`.
-  * `opts`: Options specified to the plug-in when generating code for the SDK.
+  * `opts`: Options specified to the plugin when generating code for the SDK.
-  * `go`: Generated SDK configuration for a Go plug-in.
+  * `go`: Generated SDK configuration for a Go plugin.
     * `min_version`: The minimum Go version required by the plugin (e.g. `1.19`), used as the [go directive] in the `go.mod` file.
     * `deps`: A list of Go module requirements.
 Each requirement corresponds to a [require directive] in the `go.mod` file.
       * `module`: Go module name.
       * `version`: Go module version.
-  * `npm`: Generated SDK configuration for a JavaScript/TypeScript plug-in.
+  * `npm`: Generated SDK configuration for a JavaScript/TypeScript plugin.
     * `rewrite_import_path_suffix`: The suffix used in the generated files and their imported dependencies (supported by [@bufbuild/protoplugin] plugins).
     * `deps`: NPM package dependencies for the Generated SDK.
       * `package`: The name of the NPM package dependency.